jlmelville/smallvis/docs/idp-theory.md

 U \propto \beta_i^{-\left(\delta_{i, U} / 2 \right)}
 $$

-This suggests that if you did a log-log plot of the perplexity against the precision for multiple perplexities, the graph should be linear and the gradient would be $-\delta_{i, U}/2$.
+If the local uniformity assumption holds up and over a scale range where the effective dimension is approximately constant, then a log-log plot of the perplexity against the precision for multiple perplexities should be approximately linear and the gradient would be $-\delta_{i, U}/2$.

-where $\beta_{i, U}$ is the precision parameter for the gaussian function which generates the $i$th similarity/weight for some perplexity, $U$.
+### Some Theoretical Assumptions

+*9 May 2026*: A basic sketch of why this relationship is expected to hold is: suppose the data are locally uniform in $d$ Euclidean dimensions.
+The volume of a thin radial shell between radius $r$ and $r + dr$ is proportional to
+$r^{d-1}dr$.
+If we introduce $E=r^2$ (a pretty standard change of variables when working with Gaussian functions) then since $dr = dE/(2\sqrt{E})$ the radial volume is proportional to $E^{\frac{d}{2}-1}dE$.

+In an idealized continuum model, if points are locally uniformly distributed and sampled with probability proportional to a Gaussian weighting, the density of the sampled $E$ is proportional to the product of the geometry (the volume element above) and the weight, so
+$p(E) \propto E^{\frac{d}{2}-1} \exp (-\beta E)$.

+The Gamma distribution is defined as:

+$$
+f(x) \propto x^{k - 1} \exp (-\lambda x)
+$$

+where $k$ is the shape parameter and $\lambda$ is the rate parameter.
+So under Gaussian weighting the squared distances follow a Gamma distribution with shape parameter $d/2$ and rate parameter $\beta$.

+The variance of the Gamma distribution is defined as $k/\lambda^2$ so

+$$
+\operatorname{Var}(E) = \frac{d/2}{\beta^2} = \frac{d}{2\beta^2}
+$$

+then solving for $d$:

+$$
+d = 2\beta^2\operatorname{Var}(E)
+$$

+So for a continuum model, the Gaussian-weighted variance of the squared distances recovers the local dimension.

+I've been careful to talk about an idealized continuum model here.
+In the real t-SNE setting we only have finite samples, so this becomes an approximation.
+Note that we are assuming the data is locally uniform *and* we use a Gaussian probability on nearby points *and* the metric space behaves like Euclidean space.

+The important thing about the metric space is a local volume growth law: the volume of a ball of radius $r$ should scale proportionally to $r^d$.
+This is true for other Minkowski metrics (e.g. Chebyshev, Manhattan).

+But things get hairier with other metrics.
+If your data is distributed on a smooth manifold, then if you use distances that are locally equivalent to geodesic or Euclidean distances on the manifold, you are still OK, although the approximation would be best for small neighborhoods.
+But consider the cosine dissimilarity $1 - \cos \theta$.
+At small $\theta$,
+$1 - \cos \theta \approx \theta^2/2$, and not $\theta$.
+A squared distance for use in a Gaussian takes us even further from a local Euclidean radial calculation.

+For discrete spaces, like bitstrings with the Hamming distance and sets using Jaccard/Tanimoto distance, then there is no continuous radial shell volume in the same sense.
+The ball sizes change in integer jumps and may follow a combinatorial rather than a power-law scaling.
+The smooth Gamma derivation *definitely* doesn't apply there.

 ## Estimating Intrinsic Dimensionality

 For estimating the intrinsic dimensionality of the input data, Lee and co-workers give the following scheme:

 * Calculate a "soft" correlation dimension, $\delta_{i,U}$ at each point $i$ for a given perplexity, $U$.
 The term "soft" here refers to the fact that the calculation uses the Gaussian input weights as usually calculated in t-SNE and related methods, rather than the hard sphere usually used in correlation dimension calculations.
 The calculation itself is based on one-sided finite